nanos/FediFetcher-docs/Running-FediFetcher-as-a-Scheduled-Task-in-Windows.md

 C:\FediFetcher\find_posts.py -c=C:\FediFetcher\artifacts\config.json
 ```

 Make sure everything is working, and you don't encounter any errors.
-This first run may take sever hours to complete, so be patient.
+This first run may take several hours to complete, so be patient.

 ## Setup FediFetcher to run on a schedule via Task Scheduler